nworbde/dStar/dStar_crust/README.md

         real(dp) :: crust_reference_temperature ! default is 1.0e8K
         character(len=16) :: crust_composition  ! default is 'HZ90'

-Here the string (16 character max) `crust_composition` is the name of the abuntime file.
+Here the string (16 character max) `crust_composition` is the name of the abuntime-format file.